UVicOptics/The-Big-FFW/README.md

 The angles can be converted to the f/# as 1/2tan(angle).

-Comparison between The Big FFW's results and manual results from the UVic's FiTS teamm using independant software (such as LaseView):
+Comparison between The Big FFW's results and manual results from the UVic's FiTS teamm using independent software (such as LaseView):

 ![](Figures/Resid.png)